r2dev2/video-poker/README.md

 # video-poker

 Video poker project for Lynbrook Intro to CS.
+This supports a graphical user interface, audio, and online multiplayer.

 ## Setup